babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

 # Why artists should use _runtime

----

-NOTA BENE:

-- launch
-- animate (camera or object)
-- lightmaps

----

 ![runtime-for-artists-chapo](why-use-runtime-for-artists/runtime-for-artists-chapo.jpg)

 ## Behind the scene

-When I (Vincent Lamy, aka [V!nc3r](https://forum.babylonjs.com/u/Vinc3r/summary)) first started to get my hands into webGL through Babylon.JS (BJS), while I was used to Unity3D engine, I'm not going to hide that I was a little frightened - but also intrigued: relatively new technology, raw javascript, no official graphic editor, no PBR, no lighting engine...
+When I (Vincent Lamy, aka [V!nc3r](https://forum.babylonjs.com/u/Vinc3r/summary)) first started to get my hands into webGL through Babylon.JS (BJS), while I was used to Unity3D engine I'm not going to hide that I was a little frightened - but also intrigued: relatively new technology, raw javascript, no official graphic editor, no PBR, no lighting engine...

-Actually there is an [editor](http://editor.babylonjs.com/) made by a [BJS user](https://github.com/julien-moreau), which is a great piece of work, but our workflow soon get into problematics: artists often need to export & re-export 3D scenes multiple times in a day, and unfortunatly by using the editor you're loosing all your wonderful modifications on the BJS side!
+Actually there is an [editor](http://editor.babylonjs.com/) made by a [BJS user](https://github.com/julien-moreau), which is a great piece of work but our workflow soon get into problematics: artists often need to export & re-export 3D scenes multiple times in a day, and unfortunatly by using the editor you're loosing all your wonderful modifications on the BJS side!
 Plus as a team we need to work at the same time on our applications.

 That's why, in 2016, my teamate (Fabien Le Vavasseur aka [sharp](https://forum.babylonjs.com/u/sharp/summary)) had in mind to create a kind of overlay of BJS, named \_runtime, to help me speed up my tasks and not be restrict by my javascript skills.